MPh-py/MPh/docs/installation.md

 two Python dependencies are installed and adds them if missing.

 Comsol, obviously, you need to license and install yourself.
-Versions from Comsol 5.1 onward are expected to work, though only Comsol 5.5 and newer have been rigorously tested.
+Versions 5.5 and newer are expected to work, i.e. have been tested.
 A separate Java run-time environment is *not* required as Comsol ships with one already built in.

 Comsol is expected to be installed in the default location suggested by its installer.
 Though on Windows, custom locations are also supported,